traveltips.ph

 Also worth a visit are man-made attractions that include the windmills of Bangui, and the picturesque viaduct at Patapat that spans along the town’s coastal mountains, connecting the region to the Cagayan Valley.

-Ilocos also offers exciting activities for the adventurous and the thrill seeker, like learning to surf at San Juan, La
+Ilocos also offers exciting activities for the adventurous, like learning to surf at San Juan, La Union, or sandboarding at the Paoay sand dunes.

 Destinations in Ilocos Region